Dino Safari USA is a pop up dinosaur exhibit. Before you go, check out this Dino Safari USA review to learn about tickets, the audio tour & more.

 It took Michelle about half hour to go through the whole safari and then about 10 minutes for pictures.

 Yes!
-Michelle said, “I loved that we had fun outside the house, but in the safety of our vehicle since the state of the world is limiting our regular summer activities.”
+Michelle said, “I loved that we had fun outside the house.”

 On the weekends, tickets are $19 per person ages 2 and older.
 Military members, educators, first responders, and health care professionals are $16.
 On weekdays, tickets are $4 less.